Witiko/jBus/docs/architecture.md

 A node notifies the application of the changes of its states.
 The application can perform any of the following actions with the node:

-  1. *Listen for incoming data* -- The initialized node notifies the application of data in the incoming data messages
+  1. *Listen for incoming data* -- The initialized node notifies the application of data in the incoming data messages.
-  2. *Send data* -- The initialized node sends a data message containing the given data to the given address
+  2. *Send data* -- The initialized node sends a data message containing the given data to the given address.
-  3. *Initialize the node* -- The uninitalized node initializes itself
+  3. *Initialize the node* -- The uninitalized node initializes itself.
-  4. *Destroy the node* -- The non-destroyed node destroys itself
+  4. *Destroy the node* -- The non-destroyed node destroys itself.

 ### Data ###